-- A. Frontage along a city street shall be a minimum of one hundred fifty feet (150') (General Plan calls for 120, this makes it the same as Hillside). - B. Each lot shall abut upon and have direct access to a city street. - C. The distance of said abutting side shall be not less than the minimum width requirement of the zone, except that the length of the abutting side may be reduced to not less than sixty feet (60') when the lot fronts upon a cul-de-sac or curve in a designated city street and the lot lines radiate in such a manner that the width of the lot will meet or exceed the minimum lot width requirements as determined in accordance with city code.
+- A. Frontage along a city street shall be a minimum of one hundred fifty feet (150') - B. Each lot shall abut upon and have direct access to a city street. - C. The distance of said abutting side shall be not less than the minimum width requirement of the zone, except that the length of the abutting side may be reduced to not less than sixty feet (60') when the lot fronts upon a cul-de-sac or curve in a designated city street and the lot lines radiate in such a manner that the width of the lot will meet or exceed the minimum lot width requirements as determined in accordance with city code.